 A specialist in ancient philosophy, ethics, and normative epistemology, and a recipient of the Distinguished Columbia Faculty Award, Professor Vogt joined the Philosophy Department in 2002.
 Vogt is interested in questions that figure both in ancient and contemporary discussions: What are values?
 What kind of values are knowledge and truth?
 What does it mean to want one's life to go well?
-She is the author of numerous articles, and of these books: Belief and Truth: A Skeptic Reading of Plato (Oxford University Press 2012), Law, Reason, and the Cosmic City: Political Philosophy in the Early Stoa (Oxford University Press 2008, paperback 2012), Skepsis und Lebenspraxis: Das pyrrhonische Leben ohne Meinungen (Alber 1998).
-She is the editor of Pyrrhonian Skepticism in Diogenes Laertius: Pyrrho (DL 9.61-116).
-Text and Translation (Greek-English) with Commentary and Essays (SAPERE Vol. XXVII, scheduled for 2014).
-In her next book project, Desiring the Good, she applies skeptical intuitions to questions about motivation and agency.
-For current information on Professor Vogt's research and teaching, please go to her personal website www.katjavogt.com.
+She is the author of numerous articles, and of these books: Desiring the Good: Ancient Proposals and Contemporary Theory (Oxford forthcoming 2017); Belief and Truth: A Skeptic Reading of Plato (Oxford 2012, paperback 2015); Law, Reason, and the Cosmic City: Political Philosophy in the Early Stoa (Oxford 2008, paperback 2012); Skepsis und Lebenspraxis: Das pyrrhonische Leben ohne Meinungen (Alber 1998, paperback with new additional chapter 2015).
+She is the editor of Pyrrhonian Skepticism in Diogenes Laertius: Pyrrho (DL 9.61–116).
+Text and Translation (Greek-English) with Commentary and Essays (SAPERE Vol. XXVII, 2015).

 Ancient Philosophy; Metaethics; Normative Epistemology; Skepticism